mrkkrp/zip/README.md

 You can contact the maintainer via
 [the issue tracker](https://github.com/mrkkrp/zip/issues).

-We are open to pull requests, they will be merged quickly if they are good!
+Pull requests are also welcome and will be reviewed quickly.

 ## License